scottbing/BSSD5450_Final/README.md

 # BSSD5450 Ambient Computing
 ### Final Project

-Originally the project was intended to demonstrate a home lighting IOT system.
+Originally this project was intended to demonstrate a home lighting IOT system.
 It was to involve the control of home lighting from a smartphone application.
 In an effort to keep costs to a minimum, a simple white LED bulb was chosen.
 Two light bulbs were selected, a Smart LED Bulb and a Phillips Hue White Blanco Model A19.
 The Smart LED bUlb did not offer a public API.
 The Phillips organization, on the other hand, not only exposes their API, but they also encourage hobbyists to develop lighting implementations.
 Phillips provides a lighting SDK and coordinates a developer's interest group.

 ## Getting Started